 - 1. Three (3) doses of tetanus/diphtheria toxoid (DTP, DTaP, Td): one of which must be a Tdap booster (tetanus/diphtheria/pertussis) One must have been within the past 10 years. - 2.
 Three (3) doses of Polio (oral): Required if under age 18. - 3.
-One (1) dose of Meningococcal or waiver. - 4.
+One (1) dose of Meningococcal or waiver.
+If born on or after January 1, 2003 or if residing in the residence halls, then NC Law requires students to have the Meningococcal vaccine. - 4.
 Three (3) doses of Hepatitis B: Required if born on or after July 1, 1994. - 5.
 Two (2) does of MMR Measles, Mumps, Rubella vaccine: Required if born on or after June 1, 1957. - Lab report to show proof of immunity to Measles, Mumps, and Rubella (MMR) by blood test (titer) will satisfy the Measles, Mumps, and Rubella (MMR) requirement. - Rubella (German Measles): Required if under age 50. - 6.
 One (1) dose of Varicella: Required if born on or after April 1, 2001 - Lab report documented by serological testing to have a protective antibody titer against varicella. - Proof of laboratory confirmation of varicella disease immunity.

-INTERNATIONAL STUDENTS and/or non - US Citizens: Additionally, these students are required to have a TB skin test (PPD or TST) that has been administered and read at an appropriate medical facility within the 12 months prior to the first day of class (chest x-ray required if the test is positive).
+INTERNATIONAL STUDENTS and/or non - US Citizens: Additionally, these students are required to have a serological test or TB skin test (PPD or TST) that has been administered and read at an appropriate medical facility within the 12 months prior to the first day of class (chest x-ray required if the test is positive).